MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 As the owner of an environment, reset an environment to an empty state for a fresh start.
 Depending on the reason for resetting, consider backing up your environment and your data to avoid data loss.
 Essentially, it's a quick way to [uninstall and install Customer Insights - Data](../journeys/setup.md) from the user interface.

-> [!CAUTION]
-> When you reset Customer Insights - Data environment, several things happen:
+When you reset Customer Insights - Data environment, several things happen:

->
-> 1. The system deletes all your configurations for data sources, unification rules, segments, etc. Except [your Azure Data Lake Storage Gen 2 connection](own-data-lake-storage.md) (if configured).
+- The system deletes all your configurations for data sources, unification rules, segments, etc. Except [your Azure Data Lake Storage Gen 2 connection](own-data-lake-storage.md) (if configured).
 However, after the reset, you need to [enable data sharing](own-data-lake-storage.md#enable-data-sharing-with-dataverse-from-your-own-azure-data-lake-storage-preview) again.
-> 1. Data associated to Customer Insights - Data and stored in the Dataverse environment is removed.
+- Data associated to Customer Insights - Data and stored in the Dataverse environment is removed.
-> 1. Data stored outside the Dataverse environment, such as your source data or data in your [own Data Lake](own-data-lake-storage.md) is not removed.
+- Data stored outside the Dataverse environment, such as your source data or data in your [own Data Lake](own-data-lake-storage.md) is not removed.

 The reset operation assigns a new instance ID to your environment.
 Therefore, update bookmarks for your Customer Insights - Data environment.